 The Communication Management Master’s Programme will prepare students for positions of leadership in communication for public sector organizations such as ministries, municipalities and also for private companies.
 Graduates can also be employed in communication agencies as consultants and experts.
 Post-graduates will be competent not only in basic operational tasks but especially in strategic communication management.
 Studies will also train students to become good listeners, writers and professionals with effective interaction and language skills.

 Our curriculum is aimed at preparing students for competent professional interaction at the international level by teaching the necessary knowledge and language skills.
-We are a part of European Masters in Intercultural Communication (EMICC), a teaching and research network of the European universities: Universität Bayreuth (Bayreuth, Germany), Anglia Ruskin University (Cambridge, United Kingdom), University of Jyväskylä (Jyväskylä, Finland), Universidade Aberta (Lisbon & Coimbra, Portugal), Università della Svizzera italiana (Lugano, Switzerland), Institut national des langues et civilisations orientales (Paris, France), Tallinn University (Tallinn, Estonia), Università degli Studi di Urbino Carlo Bo (Urbino, Italy) and Utrecht University (Utrecht, The Netherlands).
+We are a part of European Masters in Intercultural Communication (EMICC), a teaching and research network of the European universities: Universität Bayreuth (Bayreuth, Germany), Anglia Ruskin University (Cambridge, United Kingdom), University of Jyväskylä (Jyväskylä, Finland), Universidade Aberta (Lisbon & Coimbra, Portugal), Università della Svizzera italiana (Lugano, Switzerland), Institut national des langues et civilisations orientales (Paris, France), Tallinn University (Tallinn, Estonia), Università degli Studi di Urbino Carlo Bo (Urbino, Italy), Utrecht University (Utrecht, The Netherlands) and University of Warsaw (Poland).

 - The theoretical studies are effectively balanced with best practitioners in Estonia in the teaching process.